Important notice: Shop orders placed on or after December 20th will be processed in the New Year. Thank you for your understanding.

 Site of Special Scientific Interest

-Snowdonia National Park Authority has carried out work to restore the old route on the eastern side of the gorge—attempting to keep to the former path where possible.
-The gorge is a designated Site of Special Scientific Interest.
-The National Park Authority took special precautions to ensure the restoration work would not impair the site.
+The National Park Authority has undertaken restoration work on the old route on the eastern side of the ravine—trying to keep to the former path where possible.
+As the ravine is a designated Site of Special Scientific Interest, the National Park Authority had to take special precautions to ensure the restoration work would not impair the site.

 Industrial Activity